konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 anticipates that we might need to enrich the activity data with additional properties belonging to any of the related entities.
 That is to say it would be good to *start* with an API that uses value objects rather than URI references.
-With sufficient foresight, we should have started with a POJO that looks like this:
+With sufficient foresight, we would have started with a POJO that looks like this: